tkreyche/I75W-Raymarine-Autopilot/README.md

 4) When this is done correctly, the board file system shows up on the left hand side of the display as Raspberry Pi Pico.
 If you're having problems there tutorials for using Thonny with these boards.
 3) Follow these instructions to add a websocket library: https://pypi.org/project/micropython-async-websocket-client/
 5) Drop in the secrets file, modified for the wireless network, and the program file into the root.

+### Software Description (optional read)
+The code is written in Micropython with the help of Claude.ai.
+The code runs on single RP2350 core, and profiling shows there is plenty of headroom.
+The connection uses the Signal K websockets interface for lowest latency communications.
+Retry logic is used for the wireless LAN connection and for the websocket connection to the Signal K server.
+The wireless configuration supports both DHCP and a static IP address.
+Common configuration items are stored in a secrets.py file, so the main code file doesn't need to be edited, unless the display size or other significant changes are made.
+There are optional flags available to print performance data to a console.
+There is a splash screen to demo the graphics capabilities of the board, but the working display is simple text that emulates the Tillerpilot display.
+Enabling debugging will write error messages to a file.

 ### Waterproofing
 The display is not waterproof and requires a case.
 Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
 It's possible to buy waterproof matrix displays, but they are expensive - intended for use in outdoor venues such as sports stadiums.